A listing of our active Sheriff Sales will always be available at the following link:

 WOOD COUNTY AUDITOR: http://auditor.co.wood.oh.us/

 Our lists are provided in Adobe .pdf format.
 Please note the date stamp in the upper right hand corner of the first page to ensure that you always have the most current listings.
 In order to view .pdf files, you will need Adobe Reader which you can download (free) at http://get.adobe.com/reader/.

 Should you have questions, please do not hesitate to contact: Deputy Phyllis Haas at (419) 354-9373.

-The following are guidelines for Sheriff’s Sales for Wood County, Ohio.
-You may contact your personal attorney for legal advice regarding these sales:
+The following are guidelines for Sheriff’s Sales for Wood County, Ohio effective with any sale held after November 26, 2016.
+You may contact your personal attorney for legal advice regarding these sales.

-- The properties cannot be sold for less than 2/3 of the appraised amount, unless otherwise noted in the newspaper advertisement in the Daily Sentinel Tribune.
+The properties cannot be sold for less than 2/3 of the appraised amount, unless otherwise noted in the newspaper advertisement in The Sentinel-Tribune.

-There is also a Purchaser Information Form that will need to be filled out by purchaser, whether it is the lienholder or a 3rdparty.
-This form will be on our website shortly.
+There is also a Purchaser Information Form that will need to be filled out by purchaser, whether it is the lienholder or a 3rd party.
+This form will updated and on our website shortly.
 The form asks for information on whose name the property should be deeded to and that information must be known at time of sale.
 Once this form is filled out, changes to the deed may only be made with a court order.

 NOTE: Any checks that are returned for insufficient funds could result in criminal charges.

 The Sheriff’s deed will be filed with the Wood County Auditor’s Office and the Wood County Recorder’s Office and mailed to purchaser.